FR-GRE-BDS-HPC-SW-SAGE2-GMA/ummap-io-v2/doc/concepts.md

 Policy
 ------

-One cas attach a policy to the mapping permitting to control the maximum amount of real physical memory it requires.
+We can attach a policy to the mapping permitting to control the maximum amount of real physical memory it requires.
 The policy track the memory consumption and provide eviction rules to keep the memory at its limit.